 A product review of an instant Korean ginseng tea.
 Ginseng is well known among herbalists for supporting the immune system, increasing energy, aiding weight loss, and enhancing sexual response.

-Two stories from the Austro-Hungarian Empire. passed down through oral tradition.
-The Waternick (an audio video) is also a Slavic tale.
+Two stories from the Austro-Hungarian Empire passed down through oral tradition are featured.
+The Waternick, an anonymous Slavic tale, appears as an audio-video.

 Weight loss rewards the dieter with a smaller figure, but what can one do with those favorite shorts that are now baggy and no longer fit?
 The seamstress-author takes you step-by-step for a solution.